cvaldes-too/sqlimperial/README.md

 # sqlimperial
-Ines to Imperial and the other way around
+Inches to Imperial and the other way around